oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

            include the `WWW-Authenticate` response header field
            matching the authentication scheme used by the client.

+     "invalid_grant":
+     :     The provided authorization grant or `auth_session` is invalid, expired, revoked, or is otherwise invalid.

      "unauthorized_client":
      :     The authenticated client is not authorized to use this authorization grant type.